hostjane/hostjane.github.io/_pages/donating-gas-groceries.md

 | Credit card fee (5.5%)           | $0.55      | $0  |
 | Totals           | $12.54 | $10  |

-## How long does it take for the Seller or Freelancer to get my donation?
+## How long does it take for the User to get my donation?

 <span class="yellow">HostJane will send 100% of your donation <strong>within 48 hours</strong> to the User's payout method.</span>